medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/README.md

 The expected answers in the `QuestionnaireResponse` include:

-1. `patient` - reference to the `Patient` resource
+1. `patient` - reference to the `Patient` resource.
+For billing to be successful, the `Patient` must have a country
-2. `practitioner` - reference to the `Practitioner` resource representing the ordering physician
+2. `practitioner` - reference to the `Practitioner` resource representing the ordering physician.
+For billing to be successful the `Practitioner` must have a
-3. `performer` - referenc to the `Organization` resource representing the performing lab facility
+3. `performer` - reference to the `Organization` resource representing the performing lab facility
 4. TODO: test details

 The bot then does the following:

-1. Gathers `Patient`, `Practitioner`, and order details
+1. Gathers `Patient`, `Practitioner`, and `Account` order details
 2. Validates the input data
 3. Connects to the Health Gorilla API via JWT bearer token
 4. Synchronizes the `Patient` in Medplum with the `Patient` in Health Gorilla